We have forgotten who we are and so have forgotten how to be.

-Wear makeup (letting my freckles show)
+Wear makeup (let my freckles show)

-Wear socks and shoes (barefoot or flip-flops)
+Wear socks and shoes (go barefoot or choose flip-flops)

 Of course, some of these must be done at some point, but maybe not so much.
 See if any of these Not-to-do's might make your summer lighter, free-er, wilder, dreamier, you-er.